zoundibona/K8sWebhook/README.md

 ### GENERATE SERVER KEY AND CERTIFICATE
-Kubernetes 1.30 requires SAN certificate, the server.conf file used to create SAN certificate is available in the githug repository
+Kubernetes 1.30 requires SAN certificate, the server.conf file used to create SAN certificate is available in the github repository

 $ openssl genrsa -out server.key 2048     &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;    **This will generate server private key** <br>
 $ openssl req -new -key server.key -out server.csr -config server.conf   &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;  **This will generate a CSR (Certificate Signing Request)    needed to get the server certificate**  <br>